botfatherio/botfather.io/src/content/posts/multiple-browser-and-keyboard-support.md

 browser.pressKey("!");
 ```

 Pressing modifier keys to enter special characters such as "!" or "@" is not required.
 Instead write `browser.pressKey("!");` or `browser.pressKey("@");`.
-The botfather browser will try its best to enter the character specified.
+The Botfather browser will try its best to enter the character specified.
 Still you might want to press certain modifier keys if you're e.g. testing a browser game.
 The same goes for other special keys.

 #### Supported modifier keys and special keys: